grafana/loki/docs/sources/clients/promtail/configuration.md

 It's possible that Promtail falls behinds because there's is too much logs to process for each pull.
 Adding more workers, decreasing the pull range or the amount of fields fetched can help this situation.

-All cloudflare logs are in json for example:
+All Cloudflare logs are in json for example:

 ```json
 {